Aaron2808/TSPGeneticAlgorithm/README.txt

 3.Evaluate Fitness: Calculates the total distance for each route.

+4.Selection: Uses elitism for selection

-4.Selection & Crossover: Uses tournament selection and crossover techniques (PMX or Order Crossover) to create new solutions.
+5.Crossover: Can use Partially Mapper Crossover or Order Crossover to create new solutions.

 5.Mutation: Applies inversion or swap mutation to introduce variability.